tomkat-cr/tomkat-cr/README.md

 Software Engineer with 30+ years of experience as a Full Stack Developer.
 I've developed web applications using technologies like Python and PHP in the Backend, ReactJS, JavaScript, and CSS in Frontend, Gitlab and Github for version control, Docker and Linux to simulate production environments locally, Ansible and Gitlab's CI/CD to perform the automated testing and deployments over different cloud providers, like AWS, Heroku and Vercel.

-`My mission is to work in teams to contribute to the open source development and the global adoption of blockchain technology, turning Latin America into a technological powerhouse.`
+<b>My mission is to work in teams to contribute to the open source development and the global adoption of blockchain technology, turning Latin America into a technological powerhouse.</b>

 I am a proactive, responsible, agile, never-give-up, disciplined, and self-taught developer.<br/>
 I like to update my knowledge continuously with cutting-edge software development technologies.<br/>
 I like to develop my software frameworks.

-    Overall things, I LOVE CODING and challenging myself.
+<b>Overall things, I LOVE CODING and challenging myself.</b>

 I also like photography, cooking, walks through nature landscapes, gym/outdoor exercise, and music (R&B, Rock, Jazz, House, EDM).<br/>
 Big fan of the 5Ps (Previous Planning Prevents Poor Performance).